 An animated film inspired by the show, Riverdance: The Animated Adventure was announced in 2020, starring Pierce Brosnan as a stepdancing Megaloceros.
 The film was released on May 28, 2021 exclusively on Sky Cinema.

 Riverdance contains examples of:

 - Adapted Out: Various segments from the original 1995 show or introduced in later versions of the show were eventually scrapped in later incarnations:

-- The 'Heal Their Hearts/Freedom' segment, itself adapted from the original performance of the latter song, was removed in the 25th anniversary version of the show, most likely due to modern sensibilities.
+- The 'Heal Their Hearts/Freedom' segment, itself adapted from the original performance of the latter song, was removed in the 25th anniversary version of the show, most likely due to modern sensibilities regarding slavery.
 Another song, 'Hope to the Suffering', was removed from the show altogether after the original show for possibly similar reasons.

 - The 'Harlem to Hollywood' segment was replaced in subsequent iterations with the now more notable but thematically similar 'Trading Taps'.

 - 'Ri Rá (Oscail An Doras)', introduced in 1996 to replace 'Hope to the Suffering', was replaced in the 25th anniversary sow with 'Anna Livia'.

 - Flatley's flute solo segment in the original show, 'Whispering Winds', was replaced by 'Slow Air/The Tunes' in later iterations (though the latter still features the flute songs Flately performed, albeit now played priarily on violin).